hdsouza13/cse15l-lab-reports/lab3.md

 ```
 ![Image](phfind3.2.png)

 Explanation:  The -exec rm {} \; in Example 5 deletes found files, and -exec cp {} /backup \; in Example 6 copies found files to another directory.
-This is useful for performing actions on the found files.
+This is useful for performing actions on the found files

 Source: https://www.tecmint.com/35-practical-examples-of-linux-find-command/